-- 1. Graduate applicants who have an undergraduate GPA of less than 2.75 may be admitted with evidence of significant full-time relevant work experience - Graduate applicants who have an undergraduate GPA of less than 2.50 will be required to have at least 4 years full-time relevant work experience and submit the following for consideration: - Two letters of recommendation, one of which must be submitted by the applicant's supervisor or academic advisor.
+- 1. Graduate applicants who have an undergraduate GPA of less than 2.75 may be admitted with evidence of significant full-time relevant work experience - Graduate applicants who have an undergraduate GPA of less than 2.50 will be required to have at least 4 years full-time relevant work experience and submit the following for consideration: - a.
+Two letters of recommendation, one of which must be submitted by the applicant's supervisor or academic advisor.
 None can be from a relative. - b.
 A GMAT or GRE score.

-MASTER OF INTERNATIONAL BUSINESS

-To earn the Master of International Business degree, the student must successfully complete:
+MASTER OF INTERNATIONAL BUSINESS 30-36 credits To earn the Master of International E complete: Business degree, the student must successfully Management-related courses 1 11 5 credits